This high-protein vegan edamame mango salad is easy to make in 10 minutes and makes the perfect light meal or healthy side salad.

 2. Add all the chopped ingredients to a large bowl.

-3. Add in the oil, vinegar, salt, pepper and lemon and mix.
+3. Add in the oil, vinegar, salt, pepper and lemon or lime juice and mix.

 4. Serve right away topped with diced avocado.